 This double-blind placebo-controlled study worked with young males who suffered cognition problems due to brain injuries.
 The men had problems with memory and recall.

 One group received 400 mg of Pramiracetam daily for 18 months.
 And the other group a placebo.
 Memory was measured during the trial and for 1-month after Pramiracetam was discontinued.

 The researchers found that Pramiracetam produced a significant improvement in cognition, memory and recall.[xv]
 These improvements were evident as well during a 1-month follow-up period after the Pramiracetam was discontinued.

 Recommended Pramiracetam dosage is 250 – 400 mg up to 3-times per day.
 One Pramiracetam dose in the morning, and one in the early afternoon, and if you’re doing a 3rd dose do it later in the afternoon.

-Pramiracetam is fat-soluble so for best results take it with a quality fat like extra virgin, cold-pressed unrefined coconut oil, MCT oil or olive oil.
+Pramiracetam is fat-soluble so for best results take it with a quality fat like a tablespoon of extra virgin, cold-pressed unrefined coconut oil, MCT oil or olive oil.
 If you don’t take Pramiracetam with supplemental fat, don’t expect much of an improvement in cognition.

 Pramiracetam is one of two racetams (the other is Coluracetam) that have a profound effect on high affinity choline uptake (HACU).
 This means it will help your brain make more acetylcholine (ACh) and boost the use of ACh.

 Acetylcholine is synthesized from the available choline in your brain.
 Which means for best results you should stack Pramiracetam with supplemental choline.
 We recommend a good quality choline source like Alpha GPC or CDP-Choline.